Steinberg-Dietrich Hall

 Philadelphia, PA 19104

-Thorburn is a Research Associate of the Center for Economic Policy Research (CEPR) in London, a Research Affiliate of the European Corporate Governance Institute (ECGI) in Brussels, a Council member of the Society for Financial Studies (SFS), and a Director of the Financial Management Association International (FMA).
+Thorburn is a Research Associate of the Center for Economic Policy Research (CEPR) in London and a Research Affiliate of the European Corporate Governance Institute (ECGI) in Brussels.

-She is a Director of the boards of Maritime & Merchant Bank ASA, Preferred Global Health AS, Global LNG Services AS, and Falck Advisory AS.
-In 2021, she was a member of an expert group that assessed the impact of climate change on the investment strategy of the Norwegian oil fund.
+She is a Director of the boards of Maritime & Merchant Bank ASA, Argentum Asset Management AS, Nussir ASA, Green LNG Services AS, Preferred Global Health AS, and Horus of Norway AS.
+She has been a member of several expert groups that assess asset allocation and the effects of climate and geopolitical risks on the investment strategies of the Norwegian Oil Fund.

 Thorburn holds a Ph.D. in financial economics from the Stockholm School of Economics.

-Thorburn’s research focuses on takeovers, bankruptcy, IPOs, corporate governance, and corporate social responsibility.
+Thorburn’s research focuses on takeovers, bankruptcy, IPOs, corporate governance, corporate debt, and corporate social responsibility.

 The course focuses on financial tools, techniques, and best practices used in buyouts (financial buyers) and acquisitions (strategic buyers).
 While it will touch upon various strategic, organizational, and general management issues, the main lens for studying these transactions will be a financial one.
 It will explore how different buyers approach the process of finding, evaluating, and analyzing opportunities in the corporate-control market; how they structure deals and how deal structure affects both value creation and value division; how they add value after transaction completion; and how they realize their ultimate objectives (such as enhanced market position or a profitable exit).
 The course is divided into two broad modules.
 The first module covers mergers and acquisitions, and the second one studies buyouts by private equity partnerships.
 FNCE 2030 or FNCE 2070 are recommended.